 COMPARISON OVERVIEW GH5S VS. GH5

-Budget wise, dimension and weight and recording possibilities together with the high-quality image makes this camera a dream for the Travel filmmaker.
+Budget wise, dimension and weight, and recording possibilities together with the high-quality image make this camera a dream for the Travel filmmaker.
 The Panasonic GH5(s) is still a camera you want to buy in 2020.
 Especially when you are just starting with filmmaking!